 18 Must-See Villages And Small Towns In Cornwall

 Visiting St. Ives is easily one of the best things to do in Cornwall.
 This picturesque, small seaside town is packed with narrow, cobbled alleys and lovely fishermen sea-view cottages.
-You will also find nice shops (most are scattered along Fore Street), and the Tate Gallery St. Ives, which houses an impressive collection of contemporary art with works of important 20th century British artists – among them Barbara Hepworth (there’s also a museum and garden entirely dedicated to this artist who called Cornwall home), Ben Nicholson and Graham Sutherland.
+You will find nice shops (most are scattered along Fore Street), and the Tate Gallery St. Ives, which houses an impressive collection of contemporary art with works of important 20th century British artists – among them Barbara Hepworth (there’s also a museum and garden entirely dedicated to this artist who called Cornwall home), Ben Nicholson and Graham Sutherland.

 St. Ives is also one of the most popular places in the region to go surfing – you won’t have shortages of good beaches and waves there!

 For the best seafood in Cornwall, head to Padstow, a nice small fishing town.
 Nicknamed Padstein after Rick Stein, one of the UKs most well-known chefs, this is where you will find the Seafood Restaurant, a local institution since the 1970s.
 Other than being a foodie destination, Padstow has a nice array of beautiful sandy beaches.